 With such high intelligence and obedience, it’s easier to mold these fluffy dogs into the perfect hunting companion.
 And as a result, they pretty much were.
 Many of them work for the sake of working, which reduced challenges for hunters.

-Poodles are active hunters
+Poodles are active and energetic dogs

 Despite popular belief, Poodles are active dogs.
 These dogs were bred to be this way, which is also why they were standout hunting companions.
 And according to the AKC, Poodles are one of the 15 most active dog breeds!